Ruieni Hydroelectric Power Station

-Ruieni Hydro Power Plant is a large power plant on the Sebeş River situated in Romania.
+Ruieni Hydroelectric Power Plant is a large power plant on the Sebeș River situated in Romania.

 The project was started and finished in the 1990s and it was made up by the construction of a rockfill with a clay core dam 125 m high which was equipped with two vertical turbines, the hydropower plant having an installed capacity of 153 MW.

 The power plant generated 264 GWh of electricity.